You are currently viewing How to Stop Blood Clots During Period Naturally: 5 Remedies That Actually Work

 • Not enough water in the body

-Small clots (smaller than a 10p coin) are normal.
-But large ones every month need attention.
-Let’s now look at natural ways to manage this.
+Yes—small clots (smaller than a 10p coin) are usually normal.
+But frequent large clots may need medical advice.

 How to Stop Blood Clots During Period Naturally – 5 Easy Remedies